lesvauriens/Elementor-Posts-Filter/README.md

 # Elementor Posts Filter

+Trying to improve PieterT2000's work by adding support to manage multiple active filters if you use multiple filters.

 This widget, used in combination with the Elementor Post widget, gives you the same live filtering bar the Portfolio widget has.

 The widget has 3 options: